oxylus-tech/oxylus/docs/source/guide/20-frontend.rst

 Client Application
 ==================

+The client application is per Django app.
+This is in order to reduce load time and memory usage.
+It means that:

+- You can't access from application A to B on UI point of view;
+- You still can dynamically load what you need or bundle the other applications' components;
+- What is loaded is only your bundled application's views and components;

 Oxylus uses the following frameworks: Vue (composition API), Vuetify, Pinia, Pinia-ORM.
 A client application is a javascript/typescript Vite project.

 The basic project structure looks like this: